torbsd/torbsd.github.io/fbsd-relays.md

 ###Consider Using Memory-Based Filesystems###

-FreeBSD supports two memory-based filesystems: [md(4)](https://www.freebsd.org/cgi/man.cgi?query=md&apropos=0&sektion=0&manpath=FreeBSD+10.2-RELEASE&arch=default&format=html) and [tmpfs(5)](https://www.freebsd.org/cgi/man.cgi?query=tmpfs&apropos=0&sektion=0&manpath=FreeBSD+10.2-RELEASE&arch=default&format=html). tmpfs(5) was more recently developed.
+FreeBSD supports two memory-based filesystems: [md(4)](https://www.freebsd.org/cgi/man.cgi?query=md&apropos=0&sektion=0&manpath=FreeBSD+10.2-RELEASE&arch=default&format=ascii) and [tmpfs(5)](https://www.freebsd.org/cgi/man.cgi?query=tmpfs&apropos=0&sektion=0&manpath=FreeBSD+10.2-RELEASE&arch=default&format=ascii). tmpfs(5) was more recently developed.
 Both are useful for relays in which certain partitions, such as /tmp or /var/log, are moved to memory as opposed to the hard disks.
 For systems where disk writes need to be minimized, such as with flash memory, memory-based are a useful mechanism.
 There is an additional security benefit, in that upon reboots, all memory-based is cleared.

+Changes to partitions are done in the [/etc/fstab(5) file](https://www.freebsd.org/cgi/man.cgi?query=fstab&apropos=0&sektion=0&manpath=FreeBSD+10.2-RELEASE&arch=default&format=html).

+For example, to make the /tmp a tmpfs(5)-based partition, hash out the current /tmp line, and replace with:

+tmpfs	/tmp	tmpfs	rw,mod=0775	0	0

 ### Encrypting the Swap File ###

 By default, FreeBSD does not encrypt the swap file.
 To implement swap file encryption:

-Identify the swap file partition with swapinfo(8)
+Identify the swap file partition with [swapinfo(8)](https://www.freebsd.org/cgi/man.cgi?query=swapinfo&apropos=0&sektion=0&manpath=FreeBSD+10.2-RELEASE&arch=default&format=ascii)

 >% /usr/sbin/swapinfo